- Home

 If you’ve been meaning to trim your hedge, now could be the perfect time.
 Different hedges have different needs, but, generally speaking, pruning your hedge in late summer will allow any bald patches to recover before it becomes dormant in winter.

 Your hedge is much more likely to hold its shape until next year if you trim it in August.
-This is because it’ll probably experience a little bit of new growth that’ll help to flesh it out and add to its shape, but it won’t have time to get too unruly before the cold weather arrives.
+This is because it’ll probably experience a bit of new growth that’ll flesh it out, but it won’t have time to get too unruly before the cold weather arrives.

 For more detailed guidance on how and when to trim your hedge, check out this guide from Hedges Direct.